sinclairzx81/typescript.api/README.md

 It is recommended that developers copy the appropriate declarations suitable for their environment into their project structure and reference them accordingly.

-For a full definition of this api, see  [typescript.api.d.ts](https://github.com/user/repo/blob/branch/other_file.md)
+For a full definition of this api, see  [typescript.api.d.ts](https://github.com/sinclairzx81/typescript.api/blob/master/src/resx/typescript.api.d.ts)

-For other additional declarations, see https://github.com/borisyankov/DefinitelyTyped.
+For other additional declarations, see the [definitely typed](https://github.com/borisyankov/DefinitelyTyped.) project.

 ## objects